RELIC: Investigating Large Language Model Responses using Self-Consistency: Introduction

 Large Language Models (LLMs) have demonstrated impressive capabilities in generating highly fluent texts~\citep{fang2023chatgpt}.
-Tools built upon LLMs, like chatbots, writing assistants, and search engines, are becoming increasingly popular and are used by hundreds of millions of people \citep{Choudhury2023InvestigatingTI}.
-LLMs broadly allow people to engage with the world of data and information using natural language.
-Nevertheless, there is no guarantee that the model's response---the generated information---is accurate.
+LLM-built tools, such as chatbots, writing assistants, and search engines, are becoming increasingly popular and are used by hundreds of millions of people \citep{Choudhury2023InvestigatingTI}.
+LLMs generally allow people to engage with the world of data and information using natural language.
+Nevertheless, there is no guarantee that the model response---the generated information---is accurate.
 On the contrary, LLMs are notorious for blending fact with fiction and generating non-factual content, known as hallucinations~\citep{ji2023survey}.
-Despite the content being false or not adequately backed up with sources, it is often presented in a convincing and fluent way.
-The seemingly realistic and convincing statements can mislead users and create legal and ethical issues.
-Preventing users from being misled by hallucinations has become one of the most urgent issues facing both researchers and model developers.
+Despite the fact that the content is false or not adequately supported by sources, it is often presented in a convincing and fluent way.
+The seemingly realistic and convincing statements can mislead users and cause legal and ethical issues.
+Preventing users from being misled by hallucinations has become one of the most urgent issues facing the community.

 Previous human-AI interaction studies found that displaying the model's confidence level (usually represented with a score or score interval) is an efficient way to help users make correct decisions~\cite{zhang2020effect}.
-This idea can be extended to natural

-language generation (NLG) tasks.
-Intuitively, if the language model provides inconsistent or contradictory responses to the same prompting or a question, it indicates a lack of reliability.
-In this case, the users should disregard the generated content because it is unlikely to be true (see \Cref{example:consistency}).
+This idea can be extended to natural language generation (NLG) tasks.
+Intuitively, if the language model provides inconsistent or contradictory responses to the same prompt or a question, it indicates a lack of reliability.
+In this case, users could disregard the generated content because it is unlikely to be true (see Example \ref{example:consistency}).